roche-emmanuel/nerv-dedup/README.md

 # NervTech Dedup utility

 This utility can be used to look for duplicated files in a given folder, recursively.
+(Check the [NervDedup Project Webpage](http://wiki.nervtech.org/doku.php?id=public:projects:nerv_dedup:nerv_dedup) for more details).

 ## Usage